AdobeDocs/experience-manager-65.en/help/assets/search-assets.md

 * To display assets with a property value that contains a specific string (for example: title = Basel Meeting Room): `title:*Meeting*`
 * To display assets that contain a particular string and have a specific property value (for example: search for string Adobe in assets having title=John Doe): `*Adobe* title:"John Doe"`

-## Search assets from other AEM offerings or interfaces {#beyondomnisearch}
+## Search assets from other Experience Manager offerings or interfaces {#beyondomnisearch}

-Adobe Experience Manager (AEM) connects DAM repository to various other AEM solutions to provide faster access to digital assets and streamline the creative workflows.
+Adobe Experience Manager connects DAM repository to various other Experience Manager solutions to provide faster access to digital assets and streamline the creative workflows.
 Any asset discovery starts with browse or search.
 The search behavior largely remains the same across the various surfaces and solutions.
-Some search methods change as the target audience, the use cases, and the user interface vary across the AEM solutions.
+Some search methods change as the target audience, the use cases, and the user interface vary across the Experience Manager solutions.
 The specific methods are documented for the individual solutions at the links below.
 The universally applicable tips and behaviors are documented in this article.

 ### Search assets from Adobe Asset Link panel {#aal}

-Using Adobe Asset Link, the creative professionals can now access content stored in AEM Assets, without leaving the supported Adobe Creative Cloud apps.
+Using Adobe Asset Link, the creative professionals can now access content stored in Experience Manager Assets, without leaving the supported Adobe Creative Cloud apps.
 Creatives can seamlessly browse, search, check out, and check in assets using the in-app panel in the Creative Cloud apps: Photoshop, Illustrator, and InDesign.
 Asset Link also allows users to search visually similar results.
 The visual search display results are powered by Adobe Sensei's machine learning algorithms and help users find aesthetically similar images.
 See [search and browse assets](https://helpx.adobe.com/enterprise/using/manage-assets-using-adobe-asset-link.html#UseAdobeAssetLink) using Adobe Asset Link.

-### Search assets in AEM desktop app {#desktopapp}
+### Search assets in Experience Manager desktop app {#desktopapp}

-Creative professionals use the desktop app to make the AEM Assets easily searchable and available on their local desktop (Win or Mac).
-Creatives can easily reveal the desired assets in Mac Finder or Windows Explorer, opened in desktop applications, and changed locally - the changes are saved back to AEM with a new version created in the repository.
+Creative professionals use the desktop app to make the Experience Manager Assets easily searchable and available on their local desktop (Win or Mac).
+Creatives can easily reveal the desired assets in Mac Finder or Windows Explorer, opened in desktop applications, and changed locally - the changes are saved back to Experience Manager with a new version created in the repository.
 The application supports basic searches using one or more keywords, &#42; and ? wildcards, and AND operator.
 See [browse, search, and preview assets](https://docs.adobe.com/content/help/en/experience-manager-desktop-app/using/using.html#browse-search-preview-assets) in desktop app.

 ### Search assets in Brand Portal {#brandportal}